-Yet another city that often vies for “America’s best,” this riverside community in Georgia has some of the most stately architecture in the U.S. Not to mention southern hospitality, romantic parks, great food and stately B&Bs.
-There are a couple trolley companies offering hop on/off tours, which are a convenient way to see and learn about any city.
+Yet another city that often vies for “America’s best,” this riverside community in Georgia has some of the most stately architecture in the U.S. Not to mention southern hospitality, romantic parks, delicious food and stately B&Bs.
+There are a couple of trolley companies that offer hop on/off tours, which are a convenient way to see and learn about the city.

 Ghost tours also are hugely popular in Savannah, which has a history dating back several centuries.
 The Marriott Savannah Riverfront has lovely river views and tons of style.
 Of course, this Georgia city also was widely featured in the movie Forrest Gump, and fans can sit on the bench in Chippewa Square where Tom Hanks delivered his famous line about life being like a box of chocolates.

 Jekyll Island, Georgia

 I’m partial to the Jekyll Island Club Resort, a throwback, Dirty Dancing kind of place with a ton of history.
 They used the 2020 pandemic slowdown to update their rooms, suites and cottages.